srivar-nad/Consumer-Purchase-Analysis/README.md

 - Regression: Multiple linear regression using R

-## 📌 Conclusion

-> The analysis suggests that **conventional demographic and categorical features** do not significantly explain variations in purchase amount.
-This opens the door for **more granular or behavioral variables** (e.g., brand loyalty, lifestyle, time of year) to better predict consumer behavior.

 ## 📚 References

 - Moshref Javadi et al., *International Journal of Marketing Studies* (2012)